 JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

-There has been a lot of buzz on social media recently about a proposed tower being erected near the Firebaugh Observatory on Stephenson Street in Freeport.
-And, unfortunately, a lot of the information circulating has either been speculative or half-truths.
+There has been a lot of buzz on social media recently about a proposed tower near the Firebaugh Observatory on Stephenson Street in Freeport.
+Unfortunately, much of the information circulating has been speculative or based on half-truths.

-According to city officials, the proposal is for a zoning ordinance variation for the construction of a 150 foot WiFi tower; NOT a cell tower, as some posts have reported.
+According to city officials, the proposal is for a zoning ordinance variation to construct a 150-foot Wi-Fi tower, not a cell tower, as some posts have reported.
 The variation is being applied for by JCWIFI, a local provider of wireless internet services.

-The variance application was originally supposed to be discussed and voted on at the Zoning Board of Appeals meeting on March 5th.
-But at the last minute, the petitioner requested a continuum on the hearing.
-Now, the proposal will be voted on at the April 2nd meeting.
+The variance application was originally scheduled to be discussed and voted on at the Zoning Board of Appeals meeting on March 5.
+However, at the last minute, the petitioner requested a continuance.
+The proposal will now be voted on at the April 2 meeting.

-In the meantime, JCWIFI has announced a Townhall Public Meeting for residents to both hear about the facts of the proposal, as well as voice their opinions and concerns.
-That townhall is scheduled for Monday, March 30th at 6 p.m. in City Hall.
+In the meantime, JCWIFI has announced a town hall public meeting for residents to hear facts about the proposal and voice their opinions and concerns.
+The meeting is scheduled for Monday, March 30, at 6 p.m. at City Hall.

-Freepod will continue to monitor this story and report back as new developments unfold.
+Freepod will continue to monitor the story and report back as new developments unfold.

 CITY PREPARES TO DEMOLISH VACANT DOWNTOWN BUILDING